What is the Certified Healthy Congregation Program?

 Congregations’ Impact on Health Behaviors

-In Oklahoma, two out of every three adults5 and one-third of adolescents6 are considered overweight and obese, and 1 in 5 adults are current smokers5.
-According to the Centers for Disease Control and Prevention, medical costs for both obesity and tobacco use are in the billions7, 8.
-It is estimated that obesity attributable expenditures in U.S, and Oklahoma are $147 billion and $1,72 billion respectively and the Surgeon General’s Health Consequences of Smoking – 50 Years of Progress reports states that direct medical costs for smoking and exposure to tobacco smoke is $130 billion8 (in Oklahoma, smoking related healthcare expenditures are around $1.62 billion9).
+In Oklahoma, seven out of every ten adults5 and over one-third of adolescents6 are considered overweight and obese, and 1 in 5 adults are current smokers5.
+According to the Centers for Disease Control and Prevention, medical costs for both obesity and tobacco use are in the billions7.
+Specifically, obesity costs the U.S. healthcare system $147 billion per year8 while smoking costs the U.S. $170 billion per year9.

 Figure 1: Congregational Influence on Health Behaviors10, 11, 12